kota-shade/zf-state-machine/README_en.md

 The features of this non-deterministic finite state machine are:
 -----------------------------------
-1. Use [Doctrine2](http://doctrine2.readthedocs.io/en/stable/tutorials/getting-started.html) to describe a list of States, actions, and transitions
+1. [Doctrine2] (http://doctrine2.readthedocs.io/en/stable/tutorials/getting-started.html) is used to describe a list of states, actions and transitions
-1. Using standard Zend Framework validators to verify what actions are possible for the object.
+1. Standard Zend Framework validators is used to verify what actions are possible for the object.
-1. The use of [function objects](https://en.wikipedia.org/wiki/Function_object) (functors) to perform additional actions during transition or after it.
+1. [Function objects](https://en.wikipedia.org/wiki/Function_object) (functors) is used to perform additional actions during transition or after it.
-1. Protection from infinite loops in a recursive NFA calls
+1. There is protection from infinite loops in a recursive NFA calls

 ## Content
 1. [Application area](#Application_area)
 1. [How it works](#How_it_works)
-1. Example of implementation and use:
+1. Example of the implementation and usage:
     1. [Create table classes](#Create_table_classes)
     1. [Create the class of state machine](#Create_class_of_state_machine)
     1. [The description of the configuration](#description_of_the_configuration)